Peltola beats Palin, wins Alaska House special election

 Peltola ran as a coalition builder while her two Republican opponents — Palin and Begich’s grandson, also named Nick Begich — at times went after each other.
 Palin also railed against the ranked voting system, which was instituted by Alaska voters.

+All three - Peltola, Palin and Begich - are candidates in the November general election, seeking a two-year House term that would start in January.

 The results came 15 days after the Aug.
-16 election, in line with the deadline for state elections officials to receive absentee ballots mailed from outside the U.S. Ranked choice tabulations took place Wednesday after no candidate won more than 50% of the first choice votes.
-Peltola was in the lead heading into the tabulation rounds.
+16 election, in line with the deadline for state elections officials to receive absentee ballots mailed from outside the U.S. Ranked choice tabulations took place Wednesday after no candidate won more than 50% of the first choice votes, with state elections officials livestreaming the event.
+Peltola was in the lead heading into the tabulations.

 Wednesday’s results were a disappointment for Palin, who was looking to make a political comeback 14 years after she was vaulted onto the national stage when John McCain selected her to be his running mate in the 2008 presidential election.
 In her run for the House seat, she had widespread name recognition and won the endorsement of former President Donald Trump.

+“Though we’re disappointed in this outcome, Alaskans know I’m the last one who’ll ever retreat," Palin said in a statement.

+Begich in a statement congratulated Peltola while looking forward to the November election.

-But critics questioned her commitment to Alaska, citing her decision to resign as governor in July 2009, partway through her term.
+During the campaign, critics questioned Palin's commitment to Alaska, citing her decision to resign as governor in July 2009, partway through her term.
 Palin went on to become a conservative commentator on TV and appeared in reality television programs, among other pursuits.

-Palin’s defeat in the special election doesn’t necessarily mean she has lost her shot for the U.S. House seat.
-Along with Peltola and Begich, she is among the candidates vying for a full two-year term that will be decided in the November general election.

 Palin has insisted her commitment to Alaska never wavered and said ahead of the special election that she had “signed up for the long haul.”